maksym-lepekh/asyop/getting-started.md

 ## CMake subdirectory
 One of the option is to download the library sources from github repo and somehow add it to project root (git submodule, ExternalProject_add, etc.).
 In this case, the library can be added into client's project through CMake command: `add_subdirectory(${path_to_asyop}/lib)`.
 After that, client's project will be populated with a new target: `asyop::asyop`.
-The `CMakeLists.txt` file of the library is designed to detect the use of `add_subdirectory()` so it avoid polluting the client's project with unneccessary tests and
+The `CMakeLists.txt` file of the library is designed to detect the use of `add_subdirectory()` so it avoid polluting the client's project with unneccessary tests and other stuff.

 ## Package manager dependency
+The asy::op library is available in Conan.
+While the library is in development stage, it is published in the separate repository, so in order to resolve the depe

 ## Dependencies
 TODO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjY3ODM5MTBdfQ==
+eyJoaXN0b3J5IjpbMTA1OTI1MTExNV19
 -->